mlochbaum/BQN/doc/primitive.md

 # BQN primitives

-*Primitives* are functions and modifiers that are built into the language and written with individual glyphs.
-The role of a primitive when written always matches its type (but you can use its value in other roles by assigning it or various other methods).
+*Primitives* are the basic functions and modifiers built into the language, written with individual glyphs.
+The role of a primitive when written always matches its type (but you can use its value in other roles by assigning it, or other methods).

-Primitives have no side effects other than errors, and can't perform infinite computations, except in the case that the operand to a primitive modifier is a function that has side effects or never returns (primitive modifiers never perform computation when passed operands—they always bind the operands and act when called on arguments).
-Side effects here include both writing state such as variables or printed output, and reading any outside state, so that a function with no side effects always returns the same result if passed the same arguments.
-Trains and list notation have the same properties, so that tacit code written entirely with primitives, trains, and lists always describes finite, self-contained computations.
+Primitives have no side effects other than errors, and can't perform infinite computations, except when a primitive modifier calls an operand function that does one of these things (this can only happen when arguments are passed, as primitive modifiers are always deferred).
+Side effects here include both writing state such as variables or printed output, and reading any outside state, so that a function without them always returns the same result if passed the same arguments.
+Since trains and list notation have the same nice properties, tacit code written entirely with primitives, trains, and lists always describes finite, self-contained computations.

 Recursion is the primary way to perform potentially infinite computations in BQN, and it can be packaged into [control structures](control.md) like `While` for ease of use.
 A given BQN implementation might also provide [system values](../spec/system.md) for "impure" tasks like file access or other I/O.

 ## Functions

 Functions that have significant differences from APL functions are marked with an asterisk.
-Primitives without an asterisk don't all have documentation; those without it link to the APL Wiki.
+A few of the non-asterisk links go the the APL Wiki currently.

 | Glyph | Monadic                                             | Dyadic
 |-------|-----------------------------------------------------|---------